The Name of Yahweh

 Exodus 33:1-4

 If one reads these verses in the original Hebrew, Yahweh actually says to Moses that He will not go up in the midst of the Israelites (Exodus 33:3 Interlinear Bible).
-Therefore, Paul knew that Yahweh, the Father, Who is an invisible spirit, was not in the midst of the Israelites on the journey.
-The Father was not present in the midst of the Israelites in the form of an omnipresent Spirit because He did not want to kill them.
+Therefore, Paul knew that Yahweh, the Father was not in the midst of the Israelites on the journey.
+The Father was not present in the midst of the Israelites, because He did not want to kill them.
 It was the Angel of His Presence Who was with them.
 Paul identified this Angel, Who is called Yahweh in Numbers 21, as Christ in 1 Corinthians 10:9.

 Jude also identified this angel as Jesus.
 In Jude 5, Jude describes what happened in Numbers 16 at the time of the rebellion of Korah: